movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   mappings can be split; NODATACOW data is replaced by COW, preserving NODATASUM by omitting data checksums.
 Compressed reads support Zstd only.
-* Creation rejects parents with xattrs or NODATACOW pending inheritance support.
+* Creation rejects parents with xattrs pending inheritance support.
-  New inodes inherit parent group and compression flags, but write uncompressed data.
+  New inodes inherit parent group, compression flags, and NODATACOW; regular children of NODATACOW directories also receive NODATASUM.
+Writes still use uncompressed COW data.
 Inline symlink targets are limited to `MAXPATHLEN - 1` bytes.
 * Hard links cannot cross trees or target directories.
 Packed inode references overflow into extended references only with `EXTENDED_IREF`; otherwise they return `EMLINK`.
 Hash buckets are limited to one item's capacity.